Hitesh6789/Mondrian-Project/readme.md

 # learned HTML and CSS basics

-# created a art using HTML and CSS.
+# created an art using HTML and CSS.